How To Make Your Toddler An Expert At The Spoon And Fork

 The spoons should be small enough to fit in your kid’s mouth.
 They should also be fairly easy to grip and light enough to be hefted without much effort.
 Though keep in mind that effortless hefting can translate to “flinging.”

 Look for dishes that have sticky silicone bottoms.
 Or you can go as far as picking out dinning gear complete with suction cups to make double sure nothing’s moving but the food.
-And this probably doesn’t need to be said, but avoid those phthalates while you’re at it.
+And this probably doesn’t need to be said, but avoid phthalates while you’re at it.

 Head To Chow Town